TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/Mod.rst

     string

 :aspect:`Description`
-    Alternative label for "Default" when language labels are shown in the interface.
+    Alternate label for "Default" when language labels are shown in the interface.

     Used in Web > List and Web > Page module.